Beth Krom

-Beth Krom (née Weinstein, born 1958) is a former Irvine, California City Councilmember and was twice elected Mayor of Irvine, as a Democrat.
+Beth Krom (née Weinstein; born December 28, 1958) is a former Irvine, California City Councilmember and was twice elected Mayor of Irvine, as a Democrat.
 Krom received a B.S. in Education from the University of Texas, Austin.

+Early life

-Krom, the daughter of news anchor Irv Weinstein. was born in Buffalo and attended P.S.
+Beth Krom, was born in Buffalo to news anchor Irv Weinstein and his wife Elaine.
+She attended P.S.
 81 in North Buffalo through second grade.
 In 1965, her family moved to the nearby suburb of Kenmore, New York where Beth attended Lindbergh Elementary, Kenmore Junior High and Kenmore West High School.

 Politics

-In 2000 Beth Krom first ran for public office as a candidate for City Council.
+In 2000 Krom first ran for public office as a candidate for the Irvine City Council.
 Out of a field of eleven candidates, she came in third, winning a two-year term.
 In 2002, she won re-election to the City Council as the top vote-getter and in 2004 she won her first term as Mayor of Irvine.
 In 2006, Beth Krom was re-elected with almost 60% of the vote, the largest margin of victory for any Mayor in a competitive race to that point in the city’s history.

 During her term as Mayor, Irvine was recognized as the Safest Big City in America four years in a row and earned recognition as one of the “100 Best Communities for Young People” twice.
 In addition, the city’s “rainy day reserves” were tripled to more than $30 million during her term.
-Krom and fellow council member, Larry Agran, led the fight to defeat a plan to turn the abandoned El Toro Marine Corps base into a commercial airport.
+Krom and fellow council member Larry Agran led the fight to defeat a plan to turn the abandoned El Toro Marine Corps base into a commercial airport.
 That land is now the site of the Orange County Great Park, as well as residential housing.

-In 2006, Beth Krom was invited to give a commencement address at the University of California, Irvine for the combined schools of Education, Fine Arts and Physical Sciences.
+In 2006, Krom was invited to give a commencement address at the University of California, Irvine for the combined schools of Education, Fine Arts and Physical Sciences.

-In 2008, with term limits preventing her from running for a third term as Mayor, Beth Krom was again elected to the Irvine City Council, earning the first place spot with a lead of more than 8000 votes over the second-place finisher.
+In 2008, with term limits preventing her from running for a third term as Mayor, Krom was again elected to the Irvine City Council, earning the first place spot with a lead of more than 8000 votes over the second-place finisher.

 2010 U.S. House campaign

-In March 2009, Krom announced her plans to run for Congress in California's 48th congressional district.
+In March 2009, Krom announced her plans to run for Congress in 2010 to represent California's 48th congressional district.
 Her campaign embraced a "Mrs. Krom Goes to Washington" theme to reinforce the importance of engaging people in the democratic process.
-She was defeated by incumbent Republican John B. T. Campbell III.
+She faced no primary opponents, but lost the election to the incumbent Republican John B. T. Campbell III by a 36% to 60% margin.

 2016 temporary Mayor of Irvine

-In December 2016, Krom was voted in as temporary Mayor by the Irvine City Council to fill Steven Choi's vacated seat.
+In December 2016, Krom was voted in as temporary Mayor by the Irvine City Council to fill the vacancy created when Steven Choi resigned a few days before the end of his term, to take a seat in the California State Assembly.
+The appointment was for 9 days until the mayor-elect, Donald P. Wagner, began his term.